iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Calibrating Modules With Analog Hobby Protocols
 ***********************************************

-Vertiq modules can be controlled with analog :ref:`hobby protocols <hobby_protocol>` such as :ref:`Standard PWM <hobby_standard_pwm>` and :ref:`OneShot <hobby_other_protocols>`.
+Vertiq modules can be controlled with analog :ref:`timer based protocols <hobby_protocol>` such as :ref:`Standard PWM <hobby_standard_pwm>` and :ref:`DShot <hobby_dshot>`.
 These protocols send throttle commands to the module using a square wave or pulse of variable duration, where the length of the wave determines the throttle input.
 For example, when using Standard PWM, by default Vertiq modules interpret a pulse of 1000 us as 0% throttle, and a pulse of 2000 us as 100% throttle.
 For more details on how a module can be configured to interpret throttle commands, refer to the :ref:`manual_throttle` section of the Feature Reference Manual.

-However, the exact pulse duration used to represent the endpoints of the throttle range can vary between different controllers.
+The exact pulse duration used to represent the endpoints of the throttle range, however, can vary between different flight controllers.
 One controller may consider 1000 us to 2000 us to be the 0% to 100% range, but another may consider 950 us to 1950 us to be the range.
 For a controller to properly control a Vertiq module, they must agree on this input range.
 In some instances you can edit the range used by the controller as discussed for Ardupilot and PX4 based flight controllers in this tutorial: :ref:`hobby_fc_tutorial`.